bsc-s2/pykit/jobq/README.md

     Keeping them in order affects performance.

 -   `timeout`:
-    specifies the max time to run. `None` means wait jobq for ever to finish.
+    specifies the max time to run. `None` means to wait until all jobs are done.

+    If jobq exceeds `timeout` before finishing, it returns and a worker quits after it finishs its current job.

 -   `probe`:
     a dictionary for stats collecting.